The problem: scaling impactful interventions

 Deworm the World Initiative

 The Deworm the World Initiative works with governments to implement large-scale school-based deworming programs, currently supporting treatment of an estimated 280 million children annually.
 Deworm the World’s work has helped contribute to significant declines in worm prevalence in Kenya, and emerging evidence from India indicates that success in reducing prevalence is being achieved there as well.
-GiveWell named the program a top charity for the sixth time in 2018.

 Evidence Action’s Accelerator